-That’s why we’re obligated to act and protect those in need, and encourage everyone who has this kind of problem to react and share their situation with a friend or a professional.
+And, this is why we’re obligated to act and protect those in need, and encourage everyone who has this kind of problem to react and share their situation with a friend or a professional.

 If you think you know someone who is physically abused, but you are not sure, here are some signs of physical abuse.
-They can be physical, behavioral or emotional.
+They can be physical, behavioral, or emotional.

 Whatever the reason is, turning our heads the other way in these cases means that we are accomplices to such crimes.

 They might look disoriented, confused, lost, go to work heavily medicated or drunk.
-All this is done to hide the abuse and cope with their difficult situation.
+All this is done to hide the physical abuse symptoms and cope with their difficult situation.

-If the abuse is obvious but the person is still denying it, a 911 call becomes a must.
+If the abuse is obvious, but the person still denies it, a 911 call becomes a must.